mikeroll/alertmanager-sentry-gateway/README.md

 ## Usage

 Sentry's DSN is required to run this gateway.
+Optionally, an environment may be specified.

 ```
-$ alertmanager-sentry-gateway --dsn ${SENTRY_DSN}
+$ alertmanager-sentry-gateway --dsn ${SENTRY_DSN} --environment ${SENTRY_ENVIRONMENT}
 ```

+If you prefer configuration via environment variables, exporting `SENTRY_DSN` and `SENTRY_ENVIRONMENT` to the process will have the same effect - you can then omit the cli arguments entirely.

 Event body of Sentry can be customized with a template file as follows.
 The data passed to the template file is an [Alert](https://godoc.org/github.com/prometheus/alertmanager/template#Alert) of Alertmanager.